JaneTrish/beauty-store-api/README.md

 1. User authentication is built with JWT that is stored in a cookie ('jsonwebtoken' npm package https://www.npmjs.com/package/jsonwebtoken).
 2. Most of the routes check user authentication and authorization.
 3. Users' passwords are hashed and salted with bcryptjs npm package (https://www.npmjs.com/package/bcryptjs).
+4. Connection to database built with node-postgres client (https://www.npmjs.com/package/pg).

 ### Future developments of the project

-In plans is to add authentication with Google/Facebook/Twitter and then connect backend with front-end.
+-add authentication with Google/Facebook/Twitter -connect to a payment system
+-connect backend with front-end